kilgarenone/medium-unplugged/README.md

 A Medium article is heavily loaded with Javascript that negatively affects the loading and reading experience of an end-user particularly those on constrained devices.
 To fix this situation, this Firefox browser plugin strips it to utmost minimum: The content.

 This plugin only works in Firefox due to the usage of a web-extension API called [`filterResponseData`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/filterResponseData) that's available nowhere else but Firefox.
-The API is the key to strip everything but the content before passes it to the renderer.
+This API is the key to strip everything but the content before passes it to the renderer.

 ## Download extension
 https://addons.mozilla.org/en-US/firefox/addon/medium-unplugged/